scullyio/scully/docs/blog.md

 ---
-title: Adding Blog Support
+title: Create a blog
 order: 600
 ---

-# Blogs in Scully
+# Create a blog

 Scully is the best option for moving a blog to Angular!